iced-rs/iced_audio/ROADMAP.md

 I am currently taking a break from this project for now.
-I need to learn more DSP concepts to properly implement the `Oscilliscope` and `Spectrometer`.
+I need to learn more DSP concepts to properly implement the `Oscilloscope` and `SpectrumAnalyzer`.
 I will get back to this project once I have done that.
 I will also keep `iced_audio` updated whenever `iced` is updated to the new version on crates.io.
 If you need anything please post an issue.
 Thank you for your patience!

 # Roadmap